 What You Need to Know About Google Reviews for Therapists

 Do therapists need Google reviews to get clients?
 Yes, if you are starting a therapy practice, you need to pay attention to Google reviews.
+Google reviews are essential for any small business.
+More than 60 percent of customers check Google reviews before visiting a business.
 The truth is that a therapy practice operates like any other business.
 Visibility is important.
 Google is often the first place people turn when they want to find therapists in their area.
 By having a strong history of positive Google reviews, therapists can build trust and confidence among potential clients.
 However, Google reviews don't populate quickly just because you exist.
 Most people will never leave an online review in their life.
 Let's talk about getting, managing, and responding to Google reviews as a therapist.

 How to Get Google Reviews

 If you owned a bakery or plumbing company, you could simply ask clients to leave Google reviews for you.
 You could even incentivize them with coupons or prizes.
-As a therapist, this could be considered unethical.
+As a therapist, getting Google reviews is a bit more tricky.
+This could be considered unethical.
 That's why getting Google reviews for therapists is more about presenting opportunities.
 It's so important to avoid the optics of pressuring or coercing clients.

 Luckily, there are ethical ways to get Google reviews as a therapist.
 The simplest solution is to make it easy.
 It starts with your psychotherapy website.
 If you don't already have a dynamic website that your clients can use as a resource, it's highly recommended that you get one professionally made.
 You can share a quick link to your Google Business Profile in a visible spot right on your therapy practice's website.
-If you're feeling overwhelmed by putting a website together that features good SEO content and options for scheduling appointments, I specialize in digital marketing for therapists.
-I can put together an affordable custom therapy website package that gets your digital presence up and running!
+If you're feeling overwhelmed by putting a website together that features good SEO content and options for scheduling appointments, I can help!
+I specialize in digital marketing for therapists and can put together an affordable custom psychologist website that gets your digital presence up and running!

 Why You Should Care